 #4 – The Colosseum

 Why it’s so awesome: The Colosseum has been in so many movies and photos that it’s easily recognized, even for people who aren’t interested in Roman history.
-It was once used for gladiatorial games and fights that were as brutal as they were an accepted and celebrated part of Roman history.
+It was built in the fourth century and was once used for gladiatorial games and fights that were as brutal as they were an accepted and celebrated part of Roman history.

-What to do there: While you’re in the Vatican, make sure you check out the Sistine Chapel.
+What to do there: While you’re in the Vatican City, make sure you check out the Sistine Chapel in the Vatican Museums.
 There’s a lot of hype about this attraction, but the artwork actually lives up to all the talk and perhaps is even better than you might expect.
 Make sure that you also have a look at the Raphael Rooms, which contain lots of stunning artworks and sculptures.

 #6 – St. Peter’s Basilica

-Why it’s so awesome: The first church on this site was built in 349 AD over the tomb of the first pope but it was razzed, and the current version has been standing in its place since 1626.
-It’s an incredibly popular tourist spot in Rome and the domed top of this building is absolutely iconic and looks great in photographs.
+Why it’s so awesome: St Peter’s Basilica is the first roman catholic church on this site was built in 349 AD over the tomb of the first pope but it was razzed, and the current version has been standing in its place since 1626.
+It’s one of Rome’s main tourist attractions in Rome and the domed top of this building is absolutely iconic and looks great in photographs.

-What to do there: Make sure that you take a photo of yourself outside this architectural marvel just so your friends back home know that you were there.
+What to do there: Make sure that you take a photo of yourself outside this architectural marvel in St Peter’s square just so your friends back home know that you were there.
 And then spend some time inside.
 You’ll see masterpieces like Bernini’s altarpiece and Michelangelo’s Pieta just to start.

-A must visit place to visit in Rome on the weekend!
+#7 – Trastevere – A must-visit place to visit in Rome on the weekend!

 Why it’s so awesome: The Trastevere neighborhood is one of the best places to wander, shop and people watch.
 You’ll find countless tiny boutique stalls, hidden alcoves, and handcrafts on these cobblestone streets.
 There are also some great bars as well, and there’s no better place in the city to stop for a drink and a chat.